lixuerui1989/Chat_application/README.md

-The web chat application is based on a client and server model with features of online and offline one-on-one charting and file transferring, group chatting, and broadcasting by the server.
+The web chat application is based on a client and server model and WebSocket connection to achieve real-time online and offline one-on-one charting and file transferring, group chatting, and broadcasting by the server.